 Tight on cash?
-These credit cards charge 0% interest on purchases
+These credit cards charge 0% interest on purchases - CNN Underscored

 18-month introductory rate, plus travel protections

-Why it’s great in one sentence: The Wells Fargo Platinum Card offers an impressive 18-month introductory interest rate period on purchases and balance transfers, as well as cell phone protection, travel accident insurance and an auto rental collision damage waiver.
+Why it’s great in one sentence: The Wells Fargo Platinum Card offers an 18-month introductory interest rate period on purchases and balance transfers as well as cell phone protection, travel accident insurance and an auto rental collision damage waiver.

 This card is right for: People who need a long runway to pay off upcoming purchases or transfers, but also want basic travel protections.